Jack-Camas/CodePathPrework/README.md

 I would like to build a food app that allows its users to search for restaurants near them.
 This app should be able to provide more details on each restaurant and the user should be able to favorite any resturant.
-It should show a interactive way to move between screens using similar to a tabbar.
+It should show a interactive way to move between screens similar to a bottom tab bar